saitejhas16/supermarket_data_analytics/README.md

-Sales Data Analysis with Power BI
+Supermarket Sales Data Analysis with Power BI
 This repository contains a Power BI report for analyzing sales data.
 The analysis focuses on identifying key trends, product sales, and payment methods used by customers, providing actionable insights through interactive visualizations.

 Project Overview